julienvollering/DSMdepth/ms/ms.md

 ### Airborne radiometrics do not predict Norwegian peat depth

-Radiometric data had no predictive value at Ørskogfjellet, while at Skrimfjella they had minor influence in a relatively weak model.
+Radiometric data had little to no predictive value at either site (poor performance of *radiometric* configuration), although they did contribute to the best model at Skrimfjella (marginal improvement in *all predictors* configuration compared to *terrain + DMK*).
+These results contrast with earlier studies that found that radiometrics were useful predictors of peat depth [@keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @kogantiMappingPeatDepth2023].
 The bedrock is more homogeneous at Ørskogfjellet than at Skrimfjella, so uneven radiogenesis is not a viable explanation for the differences between sites nor the poor performance in general [@beamishEnvironmentalRadioactivityUK2014; @reinhardtGammaraySpectrometryVersatile2019].
-To the degree that radiometrics had predictive value at Skrimfjella, it appears that they were most valuable near the extremes of the depth distribution, since their inclusion improved R^2^ more than mean absolute error.
-All four variables were highly correlated within the peatland parts of our study sites, so there could be no large differences in their predictive value.
+All four radiometric variables were highly correlated within the peatland parts of our study sites, so there could be no large differences in their predictive value.
 This contrasts with Koganti et al. [-@kogantiMappingPeatDepth2023], who found that radiometric total count was a much better predictor than potassium ground concentration.

 We suspect that the primary reason for the poor predictive value of the radiometric data was the large footprint of the detector in the airborne survey.